Changes In Ownership Of Electrical Appliances | IELTS Report Sample

 The charts below show the changes in ownership of electrical appliances and amount of time spent doing housework and households in one country between 1920 and 2019.

-Here is a band 7 IELTS report on this topic written by one of our students.
+Here is a band 8 IELTS report on this topic.
 Need help with IELTS writing?
 Get your IELTS essays, letters and reports corrected by me.

 Follow us on Instagram for IELTS preparation tips.